dkhopade/tap-jenkins-app/README.md

 # tap-jenkins-app
-A simple app to get deployed using TAP supply chain using Jenkins pipeline
+A simple app to get deployed using TAP supply chain with Jenkins pipeline